ReCaree/proxy-scrapper/README.md

 </h2>

-Proxy Scrapper that scrapes proxy from ~40 source.
+Proxy Scrapper that scrapes proxy and check the proxies (checker curently disabled because its to slow) from ~40 source.
 Need help to fix shit code.

 # Download